Master Panel Guide¶

 let MASTER_GAIN = slider(0.8, 0, 1);

-Use them in cards:
+Use them in panels:

 Variable Reference Workflow¶